If you sell on Amazon, you have three fulfillment methods to choose from:

 Unlike many fulfillment service pricing models that charge for picking, packing, and shipping as separate line items, FBA fulfillment fees include every step of the fulfillment process.

-The fulfillment fee varies depending on the size and weight of the item being shipped.
+The fulfillment fee varies depending on the product size and shipping weight of the item being shipped.
 There are two main categories of item size: standard size and oversize.

 Standard size products are items that weigh less than 20 pounds or have dimensions smaller than 18x14x8 inches.